-For the last three years I have been helping parents find the perfect pair of shoes for their children.
+For the last 3 years I have been helping parents find the perfect pair of shoes for their children.

 Foot and leg pain in children are NOT common and you shouldn’t ignore the pain.
-If your kids are complaining about foot or leg pain, START by checking if the shoes that they are wearing are supportive and the correct size.
+If your kids are complaining about foot or leg pain, START by checking if the shoes that they are wearing are supportive enough and if they are wearing the correct size.

 Another reason why children experience foot pain is due to having flat feet.